web-budget/back-end/README.md

 [![build](https://github.com/web-budget/back-end/actions/workflows/gradle.yml/badge.svg)](https://github.com/web-budget/back-end/actions/workflows/gradle.yml)
 # webBudget back-end

-Welcome to the webBudget repository!
-Here you will find the back-end application responsible for all the API's used by the current web interface and a future mobile app.
+Welcome to the back-end application for webBudget project!

+The project is based on:

+- Kotlin 1.8
+- Spring Boot 3
+- Postgres 15
+- Testcontainers

 ## Project setup

-Unlike the older versions of webBudget, now we use Kotlin and let Java just for the runtime with the JVM.
-If you are not familiar with the language, don't worry!
-If you are a good Java developer, or an expert in script languages like TypeScript, should be quite easy to understand and work with Kotlin.

-> Before we start, make sure you have [Docker](https://docs.docker.com/get-docker/) in you system, the project makes use
-> of it, our dev config is in a docker-compose file and our tests run inside a [TestContainers](https://www.testcontainers.org/) environment

-After having cloned the project repository and assuming that you are already running your docker environment, run:
+If you are familiar with Java projects using maven, there is nothing too different here.
+The project is using Gradle as build tool and Kotlin will compile using it.

+> Quick note before start: your [docker](https://docs.docker.com/get-docker/) environment is running?
+Since we use
+> testcontainers to run the tests and also do develop things in the project, is required to have a docker isntance running.

+Clone the project, and:

-1. `gradlew clean build`
+`gradlew clean build`

 This will clean (older builds), run [Detekt](https://detekt.github.io/detekt/), run some automated tests, and compile the project.
 If everything goes well, you will see a message of _build success_ at the end of the process.